smack0007/WasmImageProcessing/docs/blog.md

   WASM VM to grow.
 - `-o "/app/bin/image.js"` Write the output to `/app/bin/image.js`. `/app` is the mapped path for the repository in docker.
-We'll put all ouput in `/bin/` directory.
-  Although we're specifying `image.js` this will actually produce 2 files: `image.js` and `image.wasm`. `image.js`
-  is a bootstrapper for `image.wasm` and is the file we'll include in our HTML file later.
+We'll put all output in the `/bin/` directory.
+Although we're specifying `image.js` this will actually produce 2 files: `image.js` and `image.wasm`. `image.js` is a bootstrapper for `image.wasm` and is the file we'll include in our HTML file in the next step.

 ## HTML and JavaScript

 We're finally ready to load the WASM into the browser.
-You can see the complete [index.html] but we'll go through it step by step here.
+You can see the complete [index.html here][index.html] but we'll go through it step by step.
 First let's create the HTML we need:

 ```html
 <!DOCTYPE html>